tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 Because cTLS is semantically equivalent to TLS, it can be viewed either as a related protocol or as a compression mechanism.
 Specifically, it can be implemented by a layer between the TLS handshake state machine and the record layer.
-In order to enable this, the cTLS trans
+See {{compression-layer}} for more details.

 # Conventions and Definitions